elopio/docs/source/includes/_simplifiedAPI.md

 <!-- TODO: Verify description once function is completed.
 (Make sure it matches returned result.) -->
 ### augur.reporting.getReportingSummary({ reportingWindow }[, callback])

-Returns the number of Markets in various Reporting Phases, including "DESIGNATED\_REPORTING", "FIRST\_REPORTING", "LAST\_REPORTING", "FORKING" (or the Market that has Forked), and "AWAITING\_FORK\_MIGRATION"
+Returns the number of Markets in various Reporting Phases, including "DESIGNATED\_REPORTING", "FIRST\_REPORTING", "LAST\_REPORTING", "FORKING" (or the Market that has Forked), and "AWAITING\_FORK\_MIGRATION".
 <!-- Old description: Returns information about a given [Reporting Window](#reporting-window), including total number of [Markets](#market) up for reporting, total number of Markets up for [Dispute](#dispute), total number of Markets undergoing and/or resolved via each [Reporting Round](#reporting-round). `reportingWindow` is a string containing the address of a specific Reporting Window. -->

 <!-- TODO: Verify description once function is completed.
 (Make sure it matches returned result.) -->